AdaptiveMotorControlLab/CellSeg3D/README.md

 You may use the test volume in the `examples` folder to test the inference and review tools.
 This should run in far less than five minutes on a modern computer.

+You may also find a demo Colab notebook in the `notebooks` folder.

 ## Issues

 **Help us make the code better by reporting issues and adding your feature requests!**